🧮 Numbers & Quantity

 - Point – from Latin punctum, meaning something pricked or a small mark

-- Bonus angle etymology fact : In Old English, angle also referred to a fishhook due to its sharp bend.
-This gave rise to the term angler — a person who fishes.
+- Angle (Bonus fact) – In Old English, angle also referred to a fishhook due to its sharp bend.
+This gave rise to the word angler — someone who fishes.

 - Perpendicular – from Latin perpendiculum, meaning plumb line (from per = thoroughly, + pendere = to hang) — something that hangs straight down forms a right angle